CreatorOS/Incentivize-people-to-own-your-coins/LEARN.md

 }
 ```

-Now you need to calculate the amount of wei that will be returned if n coins are returned.
+Now you need to calculate the amount of Wei that will be returned if n coins are returned.
 Can you try doing the math of what that output will be?

 ```